-If you know the book you are looking for
+If you know the book or movie you are looking for:

-Go to our catalog, type important words from the title and/or author's name in the "search catalog" blank and hit the "search" button or the "enter" key on your computer keyboard.
-You can also indicate how widely in our consortium you want to search (just an individual library building, both the Winnetka and Northfield buildings, or our consortium of over 20 libraries) and you can specify if you want to do a special kind of search using the drop-down menu
+Go to our catalog, type important words from the title and/or author’s name in the search field and hit the SEARCH button or the “enter” key on your computer keyboard.
+You can also indicate how widely in our consortium you want to search (just an individual library building, both the Winnetka and Northfield buildings, or our consortium of over 20 libraries) and you can specify if you want to do a special kind of search using the drop-down menu.

 After you get a list of different items, click on the title to find out whether the item is checked out.
 The information about which libraries own the book and whether it is on the shelf is on the left.
 Collection and call number information are listed there and you can find out what other libraries may have an item on shelf.
 A Librarian can help you find it, or you can call the Library and ask for the book to be put aside for you.